 In carrying out its responsibilities, each Committee member shall be entitled to rely on the integrity and expertise of those persons, both internal and external, providing information to the Committee, and on the accuracy and completeness of such information, absent actual knowledge to the contrary.

-The Committee will have the resources and authority appropriate to discharge its responsibilities, including sole authority to retain and terminate the engagement of such compensation consultants, independent counsel or other consultants or experts to advise the Committee as the Committee may deem necessary or helpful in carrying out its responsibilities, and to establish the fees and other terms for the retention of such consultants and counsel, such fees to be borne by the Corporation.
+The Committee will have the resources and authority appropriate to discharge its responsibilities, including sole authority to retain and terminate the engagement of such compensation consultants, independent counsel or other consultants or experts (each, an "Advisor") to advise the Committee as the Committee may deem necessary or helpful in carrying out its responsibilities, and to establish the fees and other terms for the retention of such Advisors, such fees to be borne by the Corporation.
 To the extent required by New York Stock Exchange ("NYSE") rules, the Committee shall be directly responsible for the appointment, compensation and oversight of the work of any Advisor it retains.
 The Committee may select or receive advice from an Advisor only after taking into consideration all factors relevant to the Advisor's independence from management, including the factors set forth in the NYSE's rules.

 As used in this Charter, (i) "Compensation" shall include salary and any bonuses, equity awards, retirements benefits, deferred compensation benefits and, where appropriate, perquisites; (ii) "Corporation" means The Bank of New York Mellon Corporation and its subsidiaries, and (iii) "Executive Officers" means those persons from time to time determined by the Board of Directors to be "officers" as defined in Rule 16a-1(f) under the Securities Exchange Act of 1934 (the "Exchange Act") or any successor provision or "Executive Officers" as defined in Rule 3b-7 under the Exchange Act or any successor position (which groups shall consist of the same officers).